RadioAstronomySoftwareGroup/pyuvdata/README.md

 * UVCal: supports interferometric calibration solutions (antenna-based) and associated metadata (Note that this is a fairly new object, consider it to be a beta version)
 * UVBeam: supports primary beams (E-field or power) and associated metadata (Note that this is a new object and is very experimental, consider it to be an alpha version)

-## UVData Tested File Paths
-* uvfits -> miriad
-* uvfits -> uvh5
-* miriad -> uvfits
-* miriad -> uvh5
-* FHD -> uvfits
-* FHD -> miriad
-* CASA measurement sets -> miriad
-* CASA measurement sets -> uvfits
-* uvh5 -> uvfits
-* uvh5 -> miriad

 ## UVData File standard notes
-* miriad is supported for aipy-style analysis, further testing is required for use in the miriad package
+* miriad has been throughly tested with aipy-style miriad files and minimally tested with ATCA files
 * uvfits conforms to AIPS memo 117 (as of May 2015).
 It is tested against FHD, CASA, and AIPS.
-However AIPS is limited to <80 antennas and CASA imaging does not seem to support >255 antennas.
+However AIPS is limited to <80 antennas and CASA uvfits import does not seem to support >255 antennas.
-* uvh5 is an HDF5-based file format defined by the HERA collaboration, and will be defined by a memo (coming soon).
-Note that this is a new format and is very experimental, consider it to be an alpha version.
+* uvh5 is an HDF5-based file format defined by the HERA collaboration, and is defined in here: [uvh5 memo](docs/references/uvh5_memo.pdf).
+Note that this is a new format and is still under development, consider it to be a beta version, but we will strive to make future versions backwards compatible with the current format.
 It is probably not compatible with other interferometric HDF5 files defined by other groups.
 * FHD (read-only support, tested against MWA and PAPER data)
 * CASA measurement sets (read-only support)

 ## UVCal file formats
-* calfits: a new format defined in pyuvdata, a detailed memo is available here: [calfits_memo](https://github.com/RadioAstronomySoftwareGroup/pyuvdata/blob/master/docs/references/calfits_memo.pdf).
+* calfits: a new format defined in pyuvdata, a detailed memo is available here: [calfits_memo](docs/references/calfits_memo.pdf).
 Note that this format was recently defined and may change in coming versions, based on user needs.
 Consider it to be in a beta version, but we will strive to make future versions backwards compatible with the current format.
 * FHD calibration files (read-only support)

 ## UVBeam file formats
 * regularly gridded fits for both E-field and power beams
 * non-standard HEALPix fits for both E-field and power beams (in an ImageHDU rather than a binary table to support frequency, polarization and E-field vector axes)
-* read support for CST beam text files
+* read support for CST beam text files, with a defined yaml file format for metadata, details here: [cst settings file](docs/cst_settings.yaml_rst)

 ## Under Development
-* UVData: uvh5 file format (alpha version), note that this is probably not compatible with other interferometric HDF5 files defined by other groups.
+* UVData: uvh5 file format (beta version), note that this is probably not compatible with other interferometric HDF5 files defined by other groups.
 * UVData: phasing was recently updated to use astropy.
 It has been tested against MWA files and matches to better than 2 cm (5mm if starting from antenna positions rather than the uvws).
 See the phasing memo in docs/references for more details.
 * UVCal: object and calfits file format (beta version)
 * UVBeam: object and beamfits file format (alpha version)